 I have a simple rule: if you want to have a good meal and really get a feel for somewhere, find a spot away from the tourist areas and dine with the locals.
 That's what we did and it certainly paid off.
 Of all the attractions in our restaurant the video jukebox was especially memorable.
 Not even A.G. could get it working.
-Naturally enough, he put this down to its being oldschool analogue technology.
+Naturally enough, he put this down to its being old-school analogue technology.

 The dinner ended with us chatting to the regulars over a few drinks, but we couldn't overindulge as we had to be up and about in time for our flight to Punta Arenas the next morning.

 Santiago boasts the largest metro in South America.
 Alas, we missed the last train.

+2009

+Monument to José

+de San Martin, the

+leader of South

+America's struggle for

+independence.